xebiarohan/react/5_React_component_styling.md

 }
 ```

 12. Media queries, nested rules and Pseudo selectors in styled-components
-    - We dont need to convert all the element to syled component, we can do with 1 wrapping component only
+    - We don't need to convert all the element to `syled-component`, we can do with 1 wrapping component only
     - And for other components we can pass CSS through the wrapping component
-    - Example if we have img, h1 elements in header element
+    - Example if we have `img`, `h1` elements in header element
-    - Using &
+    - Using & in front of all inner elements with a space between them
     - For pseudo selectors there should not be any gap between & and :

 ```